Hal Borne

+Career

-At the beginning of his career Hal Borne worked for RKO Radio Pictures as the rehearsal pianist for Fred Astaire.
-He became a key musical contributor to the Fred Astaire-Ginger Rogers musicals, arranging new Jerome Kern and Irving Berlin songs; Hal Borne came up with the familiar three-note obbligato to Berlin's "Cheek to Cheek" ("Heaven... [obbligato] I'm in heaven [obbligato]") in the 1935 film Top Hat.
+At the beginning of his career, Hal Borne worked for RKO Radio Pictures as a rehearsal pianist for Fred Astaire.
+He later contributed to several Fred Astaire-Ginger Rogers musicals, arranging songs by Jerome Kern and Irving Berlin.
+Borne was credited with creating the three-note obbligato used in Berlin's song "Cheek to Cheek" in the 1935 film Top Hat.

-In 1941 he collaborated with Duke Ellington, Paul Francis Webster and Kuller on the progressive all-black revue Jump for Joy, which was supported by many Hollywood liberals of the time, such as Groucho Marx, Mickey Rooney, and Orson Welles.
-Borne became a big-band orchestra leader and in February 1942 signed as the music director for RCM's Soundies (musical shorts filmed for jukeboxes) for which his trio often provided backings.
+In 1941, Borne collaborated with Duke Ellington, Paul Francis Webster, and Kuller on the revue Jump for Joy, an all-Black musical production.
+The revue received support from several figures in Hollywood, including Groucho Marx, Mickey Rooney, and Orson Welles.
+During the early 1940s, Borne worked as a bandleader and, in February 1942, signed on as music director for RCM's Soundies, short musical films produced for visual jukeboxes.

-Borne joined ASCAP in 1942 and was one of the composers for Ray Golden's 1950 revue Alive and Kicking, featuring Jack Cassidy, Bobby Van and Carl Reiner and the debut of Gwen Verdon.
-For many years Borne was associated with Tony Martin and became his regular music director for live and TV appearances throughout the 1950s and 60s.
-He scored the nudie film Not Tonight Henry in 1960, and in 1963 he composed most of the songs for the infamous first topless mainstream movie Promises!
-Promises!, starring Jayne Mansfield and Marie (the Body) McDonald—not to be confused with the subsequent Neil Simon-Burt Bacharach musical Promises, Promises.
-His other film work included the scores to The Explosive Generation (1961), Flight of the Lost Balloon (1961) and Hillbillys in a Haunted House (1967).
+Borne joined ASCAP in 1942 and contributed as a composer to Ray Golden's 1950 revue Alive and Kicking, which featured performers such as Jack Cassidy, Bobby Van and Carl Reiner, and marked the debut of Gwen Verdon.
+He later worked extensively with singer Tony Martin, serving as music director for Martin’s live and television appearances throughout the 1950s and 1960s.
+Borne composed the score for the film Not Tonight Henry (1960) and wrote most of the songs for Promises!
+Promises!
+(1963), a film starring Jayne Mansfield and Marie (the Body) McDonald.
+His other film credits include The Explosive Generation (1961), Flight of the Lost Balloon (1961), and Hillbillys in a Haunted House (1967).

-He was celebrated for his piano improvisations and often jammed in duets with Ellington on the spinet.
-Among his many albums, he supported Marie McDonald for her 1957 musical foray "The Body Sings".
+Borne was known for his work as a pianist and collaborated on occasion with Duke Ellington on the spinet.
+He also supported Marie McDonald's 1957 album "The Body Sings".